 • The necessity of Internet access.
 If Internet connection fails, you cannot get to your online account.

-In general, the advantages of electronic payment system outweigh its disadvantages and they have bigger opportunities comparing with ones of traditional wire transfers.
+In general, the advantages of electronic payment system outweigh its disadvantages and they have bigger opportunities compared with ones of traditional wire transfers.